SebastiaanKlippert/aws-beanstalk-sqs-daemon/README.md

     	The URL to the application that will receive the data from the Amazon SQS queue.
 The data is inserted into the message body of an HTTP POST message. (default "http://localhost:9900/sqs")
   -mime-type string
-    	 Indicate the MIME type that the HTTP POST message uses. (default "application/json") -sns-regions string
+    	 Indicate the MIME type that the HTTP POST message uses. (default "application/json") -sqs-url string
-    	Comma separated list of AWS regions the provided SNS topic ARNs are in (only if different from SQS Queue region).
-  -sqs-url string
     	The URL of the Amazon SQS queue from which messages are received.
 Use this or create-queue.
   -subscribe-to-sns-arns string